LUMC-BioSemantics/EJP-RD-WP13-FDP-template/README.md

 `Required` `Must start with "https://orcid.org/"`
 #### Description
-Description of the dataset with the language tag
+Description of the dataset with the language tag.

 `Optional`
 #### Language
-Langugage of the dataset.
+Language of the dataset.
 The two letter code of the language can be obtained from https://id.loc.gov/vocabulary/iso639-1.html, or from the languages sheet in the template.

-`two letter language code`
+`Optional` `Two letter language code`
 #### License
 License of the resource.
 For example, https://creativecommons.org/licenses/by/4.0/deed.en